Updated on: Jul 12th, 2024

 Further, the Union Budget 2021 introduced taxability on the interest accrued on the Employees’ Provident Fund (EPF) account for contributions in excess of Rs.2.5 lakh.
 The interest accrued on the EPF account will be taxable when the PF contributions exceed Rs.5 lakh in case of government employees (where the employer does not contribute to EPF) in the financial year.

-Here also, the government intended to rationalise the tax exemption for the high-income earners by putting a threshold limit.
+Here, the government also intended to rationalise the tax exemption for high-income earners by putting a threshold limit in place.

 To clarify the amendment introduced in the Budget 2021, CBDT issued a notification showing the calculation of taxable interest relating to the contribution to the Provident Fund or Recognised Provident Fund.